espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-2/index.md

 - LED connected to the **GPIO8** via RMT (addressable)

-Open the file `sdkconfig` to open the configuration.
+The configuration parameters can be set in the file `sdkconfig`.

 **If the `sdkconfig` file is not in the project folder, you will need to first build the project.
 This file is only created after the first build.**